 ACC 288, 388, 488.
 Special Topics.
-Variable credit.
-May be repeated.

 ACC 305.
 Intermediate Accounting I.

 An understanding of accounting theory and practice which underlies statement preparation is emphasized through analysis and interpretation of financial statements.
 The practical application of accounting theory to the more difficult areas of proprietorship, partnership and the corporation is also emphasized.